Eric-The-Fish-Man/FINdr/README.md

 # FINdr
 Program for organizing the datasheet from fish tracking (the process which is included in the description).
 This is a basis for setting up a machine learning process that can identify the patterns of the fish.
 Written in c# in Visual Studio 2017.
+There is currently no .exe so you still need a compiler to run it but I plan on changing that soon.

 THIS IS NOT A FULLY POLISHED PROGRAM.
 IT HAS INCOMPLETE FEATURES AND THUS IS NOT BUG FREE.
 IF ANYONE WISHES TO TAKE THIS PROGRAM AND BUILD ON IT, MODIFY IT, OR IMPROVE IT, THEY ARE FREE AND ENCOURAGED TO DO SO.